Nitrokey/nitrokey-documentation/nethsm/administration.rst

 They can set the namespace for new users, list all users and query the namespace of a user.

 It is not necessary to explicitly create or delete namespaces.

+When migrating from an earlier version of the software without the namespace concept (1.0), all existing users and keys will be without a namespace.

 Tags for Users
 ~~~~~~~~~~~~~~